You are here

 Stipends help put these learning experiences within reach and provides students with the chance to put their passions and knowledge to work.
 At the doctoral level, research stipends and support for professional development are critical as well.
 Such funds can support attendance at professional conferences, cover travel to connect students with researchers at other sites, or enable students to spend their summers focusing intensely on their projects.

-Private support for stipends can give students at all levels the chance to dive into some of the most intensely rewarding projects and experiences of their time at Pratt—projects that will also set our students apart as they compete for professional opportunities early in their careers.
+Private support for stipends can give students at all levels the chance to dive into some of the most intensely rewarding projects and experiences of their time at Duke Engineering—projects that will also set our students apart as they compete for professional opportunities early in their careers.

 - Your gift of $100,000 or more can establish an endowment that can deeply enrich the education of students at all levels, providing stipends that enable them to pursue research, internships, and professional development opportunities.